divakarvi/bk-spca/README.md

 * [Special Topic: The Xeon Phi Coprocessor](#chapter7) ([html][bk.7])
 * [Special Topic: Graphics Coprocessor](#chapter8) ([html][bk.8])
 * [Appendix: Machines used, Plotting, Python, GIT, Cscope, and gcc](#chapter9) ([html][bk.9])

-# <a name="preface"></a>[Preface][bk.preface]

-What makes computer programs fast or slow?
-To answer this question, we have to get behind the abstractions of programming languages and look at how a computer really works.
-This book examines and explains a variety of scientific programming models (programming models relevant to scientists) with an emphasis on how programming constructs map to different parts of the computer's architecture.
-Two themes emerge: program speed and program modularity.
-Throughout this book, the premise is to "get under the hood," and the discussion is tied to specific programs.

-The book digs into linkers, compilers, operating systems, and computer architecture to understand how the different parts of the computer interact with programs.
-It begins with a review of C/C++ and explanations of how libraries, linkers, and Makefiles work.
-Programming models covered include Pthreads, OpenMP, MPI, TCP/IP, and CUDA.
-The emphasis on how computers work leads the reader into computer architecture and occasionally into the operating system kernel.
-The operating system studied is Linux, the preferred platform for scientific computing.
-Linux is also open source, which allows users to peer into its inner workings.
-A brief appendix provides a useful table of machines used to time programs.

 # [1][bk.1] <a name="chapter1"></a> C/C++ Review